andrewcowley/WaterNSW-data-API-documentation/README.md

 The web service allows a user to request realtime and historical timeseries data for monitoring site via HTTP and have the data returned in JSON or CSV format.

+This documetation aims to provide someone with some knowledge of requesting data via an HTTP API enough information to access the water monitoring data.

 ## Dive in

 The two main parts of the documentation are: